It might be hard to imagine, but current retirement expectations have only been around since the 1950s.

 2) Retirement plans didn’t become broadly available until after WW2, when employers began offering defined benefit plans (commonly known as pension plans) to distinguish them from competitors and attract workers.

-The convergence of employer-funded retirement plans and people, most significantly men, living longer, led to the retirement culture witnessed in the latter part of the 20th century.
+The combination of employer-funded retirement plans and people, most significantly men, living longer, led to the retirement expectations created in the latter part of the 20th century.

-Will you be able to have it as an option for yourself, even if you currently don’t think you want it?
+Will you be able to retire, even if you currently don’t think you want it?

 It’s an incredibly important question to know the answer to.